NC State football commitments in action — Week 12

 Nov.
 1 — Benjamin School 46, Boca Raton Saint Andrew's 7

+Last Game: Douglas had three touchdowns — one on defense — in a 42-0 win over St. Petersburg (Fla.)
+Northside Christian in the playoffs.

-Season Stats: Douglas has 17 catches for 252 yards and three touchdowns, and he has added 16 tackles, seven tackles for loss and six sacks.
+Season Stats: Douglas has 17 catches for 252 yards and three touchdowns, and he has added 16 tackles, seven tackles for loss and six sacks prior to the Northside Christian game.

 Hoggard High: